What Are Feed-In Tariffs and How They Affect Your Utility Bills

 Simply put, a feed-in tariff, or FIT, creates a market for renewable energy sources guaranteeing that eligible generation projects will receive a set price for the power they produce.
 The feed-in tariffs offer a long-term contract with a fixed price on renewable generation, though the exact price typically varies based on the technology and how expensive the technology is at a given moment.

-In some areas, the high capital cost of building new renewable energy generation projects is tenuous because investors and customers do not know if the payoff of their project will be worthwhile based on uncertainty in the electricity markets.
-However, when those same regions are subject to a feed-in tariff, then renewable energy investors are assured that they will receive a base level of financial recuperation.
+In some areas, the high capital cost of building new renewable energy generation projects is tenuous because investors and customers don’t know if the payoff of their project will be worthwhile based on uncertainty in the electricity markets.
+However, when those same regions are subject to a feed-in tariff, then renewable energy investors are assured that they’ll receive a base level of financial recuperation.

 While that’s no guarantee that a given renewable energy project will be profitable in the long run, a system that embraces feed-in tariffs creates a more favorable environment for these higher risk ventures and fosters growth in a nascent renewable energy sector is a huge win for the entire clean energy sector.